 HURIDOCS is formally a nonprofit organisation registered in Geneva under Swiss law.
 However by nature, it is a network organisation:

-- Its members are organisations and persons interested in communication techniques and information handling in the human rights sector.
-They form the General Assembly, which meets every five years.
+- Its members are persons interested in communication techniques and information handling in the human rights sector.
+They form the General Assembly, which meets at least twice per year.
 The General Assembly defines the aims and sets the overall guidelines of HURIDOCS;

 - The Geneva-based Secretariat implements the strategy that is approved by the board, and handles the day-to-day activities of HURIDOCS: support and training, communications to the network, research and development of new tools.